-Process safety management (PSM) remains critical to our success release of hazardous chemicals, it is imperative to foster a robust process safety management system culture.
+Process safety management (PSM) remains critical to our success

+Due to the potential consequences on personnel, the environment and our business of the release of hazardous chemicals, it is imperative to foster a robust process safety management system culture.
 Ensuring the safety of our personnel and maintaining our ongoing license to operate is of paramount importance.